Pantone Colour of the Year 2021: Ultimate Gray & Illuminating

 – Leatrice, Eiseman, Executive Director of the Pantone Colour Institute

-A colour combination that embodies happiness and strength, Pantone has selected two colours for 2021: Ultimate Gray and Illuminating Yellow.
+A Pantone color combination that embodies happiness and strength, Pantone has selected two colours for 2021: Ultimate Gray and Illuminating Yellow.

-While the 2020 Colour of the Year (Classic Blue) signified stability and reassurance, this year we see a movement towards less familiar horizons.
+While the 2020 Colour of the Year (Classic Blue) signified stability and reassurance, Pantone’s Colour of The Year 2021 we see a movement towards less familiar horizons.
 But rather than feeling afraid, we should feel inspired and excited for what is to come.

 What has the Pantone Colour of the Year been in past years?